3 RISC-V Memory Models

 is CSRRW or CSRRWI and rd is set to

-x0 - r is a CSR and an implicit source register for i, as defined in source-dest-regs
+x0 - r is a CSR and an implicit source register for i, as defined in Section 3.1.3

 - r is a CSR that aliases with another source register for i